amorychambers/teahouse-project/README.md

 - Contains the business address to further reinforce the memorability
 - Social media links in a contrasting colour to draw attention and make engaging with the business easy
+- Links to automatically open a new email or WhatsApp text
 - Consistent across all pages to maintain cohesive aesthetic and to maintain focus on visiting and engaging with the business
 - On larger device sizes with more room for a clean presentation, displays company tagline to re-state the company ethos